awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

  Choose a cluster parameter group to associate with the cluster\.
 If you don't choose one, the cluster uses the default parameter group\.

 **Encryption**
 Choose whether you want to encrypt all data within the cluster and its snapshots\.
 If you leave the default setting, **None**, encryption is not enabled\.
 If you want to enable encryption, choose whether you want to use AWS Key Management Service \(AWS KMS\) or a hardware security module \(HSM\), and then configure the related settings\.
-For more information about encryption in Amazon Redshift, see [Amazon Redshift Database Encryption](working-with-db-encryption.md)\.
+For more information about encryption in Amazon Redshift, see [Amazon Redshift database encryption](working-with-db-encryption.md)\.
 + **KMS**

   Choose **KMS** if you want to enable encryption and use AWS KMS to manage your encryption key\.
 In **Master Key**, choose **\(default\) aws/redshift** to use a default customer master key \(CMK\) or choose another key from your AWS account\.
 **Note**
 If you want to use a key from another AWS account, choose **Enter a key ARN** from **Master Key**\.
 Then type the Amazon Resource Name \(ARN\) for the key to use\.
 You must have permission to use the key\.
-For more information about access to keys in AWS KMS, see [Controlling Access to Your Keys](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.
+For more information about access to keys in AWS KMS, see [Controlling access to your keys](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.

-  For more information about using AWS KMS encryption keys in Amazon Redshift, see [Database Encryption for Amazon Redshift Using AWS KMS](working-with-db-encryption.md#working-with-aws-kms)\.
+  For more information about using AWS KMS encryption keys in Amazon Redshift, see [Database encryption for Amazon Redshift using AWS KMS](working-with-db-encryption.md#working-with-aws-kms)\.
 + **HSM**

   Choose **HSM** if you want to enable encryption and use a hardware security module \(HSM\) to manage your encryption key\.

   If you choose **HSM**, choose values from **HSM Connection** and **HSM Client Certificate**\.
 These values are required for Amazon Redshift and the HSM to form a trusted connection over which the cluster key can be passed\.
 The HSM connection and client certificate must be set up in Amazon Redshift before you launch a cluster\.
-For more information about setting up HSM connections and client certificates, see [Encryption for Amazon Redshift Using Hardware Security Modules](working-with-db-encryption.md#working-with-HSM)\.
+For more information about setting up HSM connections and client certificates, see [Encryption for Amazon Redshift using hardware security modules](working-with-db-encryption.md#working-with-HSM)\.

 **Maintenance track**
 You can choose whether the cluster version used is the **Current**, **Trailing**, or sometimes **Preview** track\.